MaximilianHilbert/carla_garage/README.md

 ## Findings
 ## Finding One - Temporally consistent augmentation strategy
 Training temporally infused end-to-end models are challenging due to the compounding errors problem during inference.
-To mitigate this issue one needs a temporally consistent (steering) augmentation strategy which i implemented using triangular perturbations[1].
+To mitigate this issue one needs a temporally consistent (steering) augmentation strategy which I implemented using triangular perturbations.
 One can see that this strategy greatly improves the driving task for all temporal and non-temporal baselines.
 <table>
-    <caption><strong>Carla NoCrash Benchmark[1] - Town02 (Test) - Dense Traffic (hardest) - Triangular Perturbation</strong></caption>
+    <caption><strong>Carla NoCrash Benchmark - Town02 (Test) - Dense Traffic (hardest) - Triangular Perturbation</strong></caption>
     <thead>
         <tr>
             <th>Baseline</th>